2023 Women of Achievement recognized by Nebraskaland Bank, Telegraph

-Nebraskaland National Bank and the North Platte Telegraph hosted the annual event that recognizes Women of Achievement in the community.
+The North Platte Women of Achievement were recognized Thursday at the Nebraskaland Bank and The North Platte Telegraph's annual event.

-Each year, with the exception of 2019 due to the pandemic, the two businesses have honored women in several categories including business, education, government, medical, social services and volunteer.
+Each year, the two businesses have honored women in several categories including business, education, government, medical, social services and volunteer.
 On Thursday, the 2023 Women of Achievement winners were announced at a luncheon at Venue304.

 2020 Women of Achievement winner in the Government category Judge Tanya Roberts-Connick, County Court, 11th Judicial District, spoke about her journey through college and into her current position.
 She said the path was not a straight simple line to get to where she is now.